adrianlarion/simple-awk/README.md

 # Simpler Awk
-Is awk simple?
-Or this guide will make learning awk simple?
+### Is awk simple?
+Possibly this guide could make learning awk simple?

 Ha-ha, you should decide this after you read this guide.

 # [Recommended books (not written by me)](recommended.md)